gml4gtk/gcc1/README.md

 https://virtuallyfun.com/wordpress/2016/12/01/building-using-gcc-0-90-aka-first-public-version/

 This also can be used as a protoype for another cpu or system or even generate wasm assembly
+And it is more usable to re-compile older GCC version adding new features
+then to write the yet-another-crappy-compiler as almost other programmers do

 Todo:
 To improve, fix more issues and bugs, and a autoconf version